GoCarrot/teak-unity/docs/ios-extensions.rst

 Make sure that ``TeakNotificationService`` is being built properly.

 .. tip:: We use a Ruby script for automating this process during our testing.
 Feel free to
-    use it for your own build process as well. |br|
+    use it for your own build process as well.

     https://github.com/GoCarrot/teak-ios/blob/master/TeakExtensions/add_teak_extensions.rb